LAVA-LAB/prmc-sensitivity/README.md

 You can reproduce the figures and tables presented in our paper [1] by executing one of the shell scripts in the `experiments/` folder.
 Before running the experiments, we recommend to remove any existing files/folders in the output/ folder (except the .keep file).

-- `cd experiments; bash run_experiments_full.sh` runs the full set of experiments as presented in [1].
-Expected run time: multiple days.
+- `cd experiments; bash all_experiments_full.sh` runs the full set of experiments as presented in [1].
+Expected run time: approximately a day for the grid worlds and benchmarks, and another two days for the learning application.
-- `cd experiments; bash run_experiments_partial.sh` runs a partial set of experiments.
+- `cd experiments; bash all_experiments_partial.sh` runs a partial set of experiments.
 Expected run time: 1.5 hours.

 Both shell scripts in turn run three different sets of experiments, which can also be run independently from each other:

-1. Computing derivatives on a variety of slippery grid world problems (`experiments/grid_world.sh` and `experiments/grid_world_partial.sh`).
+1. Computing derivatives on a variety of slippery grid world problems (`experiments/grid_world.sh` or `experiments/grid_world_partial.sh`).
-2. Computing derivatives on a set of benchmarks from the literature (`experiments/benchmarks.sh` and `experiments/benchmarks_partial.sh`).
+2. Computing derivatives on a set of benchmarks from the literature (`experiments/benchmarks.sh` or `experiments/benchmarks_partial.sh`).
-3. An application of our method in a learning framework (`run_learning.py`).
+3. An application of our method in a learning framework on two different models (`run_learning.py`).

 After running the experiments, the figures and tables presented in [1] can be reproduced as follows:

-- Tables 1 and 2 (results for the grid world experiments) are obtained through the LaTeX table exported to `output/slipgrid_table.tex` (or `output/_slipgrid_table_partial.tex`).
+- Tables 1 and 2 (results for the grid world experiments) are obtained through the LaTeX table exported to `output/slipgrid_table.tex` (or `output/slipgrid_table_partial.tex`).
 This data is also exported to a CSV file with the same name.

 - Table 3 (results for the benchmarks from the literature) is obtained through the LaTeX table exported to `output/benchmarks_table.tex` (or `output/benchmarks_partial_table.tex`).
 This data is also exported to a CSV file with the same name.

 - Figure 7 (results for the learning framework) is obtained using the data in `output/learning_gridworld_{datetime}.csv` and `output/learning_drone_{datetime}.csv`, where `{datetime}` is a datetime stamp of when file is created.
 A Python version of the plots in Figure 7 is exported to `output/learning_gridworld_{datetime}.pdf` and `output/learning_drone_{datetime}.pdf`.

 ### Recreating experiment shell scripts
-If you wish to change the experiment settings or reproduce the shell scripts (and the corresponding model), run the `generate_experiments.py` file in the root of this repository.
+If you wish to change the experiment settings or reproduce the shell scripts (and the corresponding model), run the `generate_experiments.py` Python file in the root of this repository.
 This script (re)creates the shell scripts in the `experiments/` folder, as well as the corresponding models (e.g., the randomized slippy grid worlds) in the `models/` folder.

 # 5. Overview of available arguments